tooltwist/loginservice-client-nodejs/README.md

        const jwt = loginserviceClient.getJWTFromAuthorization(req.headers['Authorization']

 2. Verify that the token is valid.
-This step requires that you have a [Juice configuration](https://www.npmjs.com/package/@tooltwist/juice-client) that defines `services.auth.secret`, which is the private credentials provided by authservice.
+This step requires that you have a [Juice configuration](https://www.npmjs.com/package/@tooltwist/juice-client) that defines `loginservice.secret`, which is the private credentials provided by authservice.
 This function throw an exception if the token is invalid.

        await loginserviceClient.validateJWT(jwt)